VAD37/com.bovinelabs.naughtyattributes/README.md

-# A Fork of NaughtyAttributes
+# A NaughtyAttributes Fork
-A fork of NaughtyAttributes that is converted to Unity Package format and provides new attributes as well as separating out Enable Attributes so they can be used separately to Drawer Attributes.
+A NaughtyAttributes fork that is converted to Unity Package format and provides new attributes as well as separating out Enable Attributes so they can be used separately to Drawer Attributes.

 ### Original Readme